 [Evidence of the efficacy and safety of cannabis medicines for chronic pain management: A methodological minefield]

-Five articles on PainSci cite Häuser 2019: 1.
+Five pages on PainSci cite Häuser 2019: 1.
 The Complete Guide to Low Back Pain 2.
 The Complete Guide to Chronic Tension Headaches 3.
 The Complete Guide to Neck Pain & Cricks 4.
 Complete Guide to Frozen Shoulder 5.
 Marijuana for Pain

 PainSci notes on Häuser 2019: